Invasive plants (weeds) and animal education

 Invasive animal educational resources

-Pest animals are an exciting classroom topic.
-Because pest animals can damage our economy, environment, health and natural resources, they provide an opportunity to explore many other related issues.
+Invasive animals are an exciting classroom topic.
+Because invasive animals can damage our economy, environment, health and natural resources, they provide an opportunity to explore many other related issues.

-We all have a part to play in managing the impacts of pest animals, as our pets and farm animals have the potential to escape and become pests.
+We all have a part to play in managing the impacts of invasive animals, as our pets and farm animals have the potential to escape and become pests.

 Invasive plant (weed) educational resources